Jacqueline Fuchs: Film career

 In the film Mad Heidi, Jacqueline plays the character Rosi, a Swiss bodybuilder female prison inmate.
 She shares a cell with a fellow Swiss bodybuilder Flora, played by Julia Föry.
 They are both introduced in their cell arm wrestling each other and both were equally matched.
 The arm wrestling is interrupted with Heidi and Klara both joining their cell and Klara becomes a victim of Rosi's sadist abuse.
 Both are experts in schwingen.
 She is killed accidentally by Flora while trying to kill Heidi.

+In the film Body Odyssey, Fuchs plays an aging body builder by the name of Mona.